COVID-19 Cases in Wake County

 To view cases by ZIP code, visit the North Carolina Department of Health and Human Services interactive map here.

 Protecting our Healthcare System

 As the number of positive COVID-19 cases continues to rise, so are concerns that the virus could overwhelm our local healthcare system.
-Starting Sept.
-4, North Carolina has moved into Phase 2.5 of Gov. Roy Cooper’s plans to reopen.
-During this phase, the Stay-at-Home order has been lifted, but some restrictions are still in place for residents and businesses.
+North Carolina has restrictions in place to help curb the spread and protect the community.